cap-js/docs/java/cqn-services/remote-services.md

 [Learn more about HttpClientAccessor in the **SAP Cloud SDK documentation**.](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/http-client){.learn-more}

 ### Using BTP Service Bindings
 If the URL and credentials of the remote API is available as a service binding, you can create a Cloud SDK destination for the service binding using the `ServiceBindingDestinationLoader` API.
-Based on this, it is again possible to create an instance of `HttpClient` using the `HttpClientAccessor`:
+Based on this, it's again possible to create an instance of `HttpClient` using the `HttpClientAccessor`:

 ```java
 ServiceBinding binding = ...;